videlais/Unofficial-Ink-Cookbook/_chapters/03-writing-your-first-ink-story.md

             You take it and find yourself emerging into a forest.
 ```

-Now, as the player enters the save, they are given a choice that leads to another.
+Now, as the player enters the cave, they are given a choice that leads to another.
 The flow is a path from one to another, but there is only ever one choice per set.

 **Example:**